 Reliability

-What makes an Agent reliable?
+What makes an Agent or Team reliable?

-• Does the Agent handle errors gracefully?
+- Does it handle errors gracefully?

 Example